 Drinking and driving is not taken lightly in the state of Texas and can result in serious penalties.
 Each year roughly 90,000 men, women, and minors are arrested for various Types of DWI or driving while intoxicated in Texas.
-This is a criminal offense which is oftentimes also referred to as driving under the influence (DUI).
+This is a criminal offense that is oftentimes also referred to as driving under the influence (DUI).

 According to NHTSA, the National Highway Traffic Safety Administrations, there have been about 1,400 drug and alcohol-related vehicle fatalities in the state of Texas since 2009.
 These stats rank Texas as a state with one of the highest amounts of alcohol and drug-related driving accidents in the nation.

 If you were recently arrested in Dallas or Fort Worth for drinking and driving, you should contact a criminal defense attorney immediately.
 The damage that alcohol and drug-related collisions can have on lives and property is immense and due to the potential for temporary and permanent damage, Dallas Fort Wort law enforcement and the Texas penal code take a stern view towards drunk driving.